sahilyousafp/sahilyousafp/README.md

 # Architect Turned AI Developer

 As an **Architect turned AI Developer**, my journey has been driven by a deep curiosity to solve real-world problems and make technology more human and accessible.
-Over the past year, I’ve transitioned from designing buildings to designing intelligent systems — and the parallels are more powerful than they seem.
+Over the past year, Ive transitioned from designing buildings to designing intelligent systems — and the parallels are more powerful than they seem.

 ## What I Do